scholtz/AlgorandPublicData/README.md

 List of algorand participation nodes, or archival nodes accessible by public for requesting for example tx params before the transactions or submitting the tx to the blockchain.

+Programmers, feel free to use the public jsons as the source of data.
+Eg. https://scholtz.github.io/AlgorandPublicData/algod/mainnet-v1.0/public-algod-providers.json

 ## Algorand indexer

 Folder `indexer`